mickael-kerjean/filestash-website/pricing.md

     <h3 data-target="#more-questions">What if I have more questions?</h3>
     <div class="collapse" id="more-questions">
-        Send us an email at mickael@kerjean.me and we’ll help you out.
+        Send us an email at support@filestash.app and we’ll help you out.
     </div>

     <h3 data-target="#how-payment-done">How is my payment being processed?</h3>